Mr. Lee Grant: C'mon

 The producer, Kevin Moore, was impressed and contracted Mr. Lee Grant as resident vocalist on C'Mon.

 During 1966–67 he went on three brief tours around New Zealand as a support artist to the Sandy Edmonds, Roy Orbison, The Walker Brothers and The Yardbirds package.
 This gave him quite a high level of exposure by the time C'Mon kicked off in February 1967.

 Towards the end of the first C'Mon series HMV released the single "Opportunity", which entered the National Charts at number 17.
-By the time Mr. Lee Grant had completed the Animals, Dave Dee, Dozy, Beaky, Mick and Tich tour five weeks later, "Opportunity" was at number one on the charts in May 1967.
+By the time Mr. Lee Grant had completed The Animals and Dave Dee, Dozy, Beaky, Mick & Tich's tour five weeks later, "Opportunity" was at number one on the charts in May 1967.

 His next single "Thanks To You" was released in September 1967 just prior to the "Golden Disc Spectacular".